 What counts as experience?

 On the face of it, teaching experience means time spent working as a classroom or online teacher.
-However, some schools nowadays also take tutoring, training, and coaching into consideration as experience, as you develop skills useful for educating and handling learners.
-So, don’t hesitate to mention your past babysitting sideline or the training you gave to company employees in your last job – they could count as experience too!
+However, many schools nowadays also take tutoring, training, and coaching into consideration as experience, as you develop skills useful for educating and handling learners.
+So, don’t hesitate to mention your past babysitting side gig or the training you gave to company employees in your last job – they could count as experience too!

 How can I stand out when applying to jobs if I lack experience?